yst990102/COMP2511_project/assumptions.md

 - Health potion: $200

+- The One Ring: $500

 #### 2. When the old card is replaced by the new one, the Character receives $100 Gold, 200 XP and one random item (each 12.5% of chance).

-#### 3. When the old equipment is replaced by the new one, the Character receives $100 Gold and 100 XP.
+#### 3. When the old item is replaced by the new one, the Character receives $100 Gold and 100 XP.